Scientific Name

 Description

 Echeveria 'Apus' is a beautiful succulent that forms a compact basal rosette of grey-green leaves with distinct red margins and tips.
-The rosette grows up to 8 inches (20 cm) in diameter.
+The rosette can reach up to 8 inches (20 cm) in diameter.
 It tends to stay solitary but can produce a few offsets with age.
-Leaves are fleshy, smooth, and lance-shaped with a short, sharp tip.
-They are up to 4 inches (10 cm) long and 1 inch (2.5 cm) wide.
+The leaves are fleshy, smooth, and lance-shaped with a short, sharp tip.
+They can grow up to 4 inches (10 cm) long and 1 inch (2.5 cm) wide.

-The yellow flowers are bell-shaped and appear on unbranched inflorescences that rise well above the rosettes in late spring and summer.
-They are up to 0.6 inches (1.5 cm) long and up to 0.5 inches (1.3 cm) in diameter.
+In late spring and summer, the yellow, bell-shaped flowers appear in unbranched inflorescences that rise well above the rosettes.
+They can reach up to 0.6 inches (1.5 cm) in length and up to 0.5 inches (1.3 cm) in diameter.
 The lower flowers open first.

 How to Grow and Care for Echeveria 'Apus'